Code · Workflow

 Cursor

-Cmd-K for surgical edits, Cmd-L for chat with file context, Composer (agent mode) for multi-file work.
-The whole loop happens where you read code, so the review-as-you-write cadence is faster than CLI agents.
+Cmd-K for surgical edits, Cmd-L for chat with file context, Composer (agent mode) for multi-file work, Bugbot for PR review on push.
+One tool for the whole loop.

 Real monthly cost